 The main reason online course teachers should leverage recurring revenue services is to earn a steady base income in their business, just like if you were employed but with other entrepreneurial / freelancer benefits and tradeoffs.

 Recurring revenue allows you to forecast and plan for the future.
-You will know that you can safely pay for extra services (Like the Premier version of Thinkifc) and hire a team to help your company (Like a VA to handle sales questions while you’re on vacation).
+You will know that you can safely pay for extra services (Like the Premier version of Thinkific) and hire a team to help your company (Like a VA to handle sales questions while you’re on vacation).

 Finally, if you ever decide to sell your school, investors will love that you have one-to-many digital products like courses, e-books, and communities that generate money without depending exclusively on you.
 In this case, investors would typically value and buy your company for a multiple say 5x your forecasted annual revenues.